-- Attend Defensive Driving School: If you have been charged with a moving violation and have not been to defensive driving school in the past two years, you may attend Defensive Driving School before your arraignment date, and the charge will then be dismissed; or
+- Attend Defensive Driving School: If you have been charged with a moving violation and meet the eligibility requirements, you may attend Defensive Driving School before your arraignment date, and the charge will then be dismissed; or

 - Pay the fine in full: You may pay the amount of the fine listed on the bond card for your charge(s) before your arraignment date.
 If paid in full, the conviction will be reported to MVD and the case will be closed.